xinzhan/core-services.en/help/interface/cookies-first-party.md

 After you have verified your hostnames are responding and forwarding to Adobe data collection servers, you can alter your implementation to point to your own data collection hostnames.

 1. Open your core JavaScript file (`s_code.js/AppMeasurement.js`).
-1. If you want to update your code version, replace your entire `s_code.js/AppMeasurement.js` file with the newer version and replace any plugins or customizations (if any). **Or**, if you want to update the code only pertinent to first-party cookies, locate the s.trackingServer and s.trackingServerSecure (if using SSL) variables, and point them to your new data collection hostnames.
+1. If you want to update your code version, replace your entire `s_code.js/AppMeasurement.js` file with the newer version and replace any plugins or customizations (if any). **Or**, if you want to update the code only pertinent to first-party data collection, locate the s.trackingServer and s.trackingServerSecure (if using SSL) variables, and point them to your new data collection hostnames.
 Using mysite.com as an example:`s.trackingServer = "metrics.mysite.com"` `s.trackingServerSecure = "smetrics.mysite.com"`

 1. Upload the updated core JavaScript file to your site.

-1. If you are moving to first-party cookies from a long-standing implementation, or changing to a different first-party collection hostname, Adobe recommends migrating visitors from the previous domain to the new domain.
+1. If you are moving to first-party data collection from a long-standing implementation, or changing to a different first-party collection hostname, Adobe recommends migrating visitors from the previous domain to the new domain.

 See [Visitor Migration](https://experienceleague.adobe.com/docs/analytics/implementation/javascript-implementation/visitor-migration.html?lang=en) in the Analytics Implementation Guide.

-After you have uploaded the JavaScript file, everything is configured for first-party cookie data collection.
+After you have uploaded the JavaScript file, everything is configured for first-party data collection.
 Adobe recommends that you monitor Analytics reporting for the next several hours to ensure that data collection continues as normal.
 If it does not, verify that all above steps have been completed and have one of your organization's supported users contact Customer Care.